Monday, May 16, 2005

 "It highlights the shocking fact that it is impossible for any of us to avoid these nasty substances," he said.

 Actually, it highlights the fact that all these "celebrities" are alive and well and that there is absolutely no reason to suppose that minuscule quantities of synthetic chemicals are doing them any harm at all (assuming that Anthony Worrall Thompson, for example, was equally obnoxious without additives).
-Among the horrors we are told were found (and, by the way, no levels were given, so we're probably talking about close to the level of detectability in some cases) were:
+Among the horrors we are told were found (and, by the way, no levels were given, so we're probably talking about close to the level of detectability in some cases) were:- DDT - Banned in many countries because of some apparent negative impacts on raptors when used in a totally uncontrolled way, but now being used in a number of tropical countries as the cheapest, most effective and safest way to reduce malaria.
+The reason it is often detected is that it is a highly stable molecule.
+Since its toxicity is extremely low, and it is difficult to break down, that seems to me to make it pretty safe.

 The insidious propagation of material like this needs to be resisted: does anyone have any good ideas about how?